-Sometimes when you’re working in the the business instead of on the the business, you lose sight of the big picture.
+Sometimes when you’re working in the business instead of on the business, you lose sight of the big picture.
 You become so embedded in the details, the view is myopic.
 You’re dealing with trees when you should be managing the forest.

 When this happens, it’s time to step back from the daily tactics and regain proper focus.

 For example, sometimes our community banks clients get excited about doing a special promotion—handing out decks of logo’d cards or parties for customers’ children.
 What’s wrong with these ideas?
 Nothing—as long as they:

 - fit the purpose of the brand, and